71a1562385057d498290/postdove/README.md

 # Postdove

 A set of, somewhat opinionated, **bash** scripts for installing a clean Postfix + Dovecot environment
-with as few *moving parts* as possible, while still providing a fully functioning emailing system capable of hosting mail for multiple domains.
+with as few *moving parts* as possible, while still providing a fully functioning mailing system capable of hosting mail for multiple domains.

 &nbsp;
 # Requirements